-NICM Health Research Institute (NICM HRI) is a focal point for innovation and independent research offering a full range of commercial testing and product development services for complementary and integrative medicine, pharmaceuticals, and veterinary products.
+NICM Health Research Institute is a focal point for innovation and independent research offering a full range of commercial testing and product development services for complementary and integrative medicine, pharmaceuticals, and veterinary products.

 As a full service research-intensive institute, from the bench to the bedside (preclinical, clinical and translational), we advance evidence-based analysis focusing on product quality, safety, efficacy, and effectiveness.